 Behaviour and ecology

 Chatham Island oystercatchers defend their breeding and feeding territories throughout the year.
-Juveniles disperse around the islands but tend to return to their natal areas, or nearby coastline, to breed.
-The oldest known adult bird was 30+ years of age.
+They defend nests and chicks with distraction displays similar to those of other oystercatcher species.
+Juveniles and sub-adults disperse around the islands but tend to return to their natal areas, or nearby coastline, to breed.
+Banding has shown there is relatively little movement across Pitt Strait between birds on Chatham Island and those on the southern islands.
+The oldest known bird was 30+ years of age.

 Oystercatchers use their sturdy bills to prize, hammer, probe or pick for invertebrates in rocky or sandy substrate.
 Food includes amphipods, polychaete worms, nemerteans (ribbon worms), molluscs, crustaceans, echinoderms, ascidians and anemones.